-- general risks affecting the real estate industry (including, without limitation, the inability to enter into or renew leases, dependence on tenants' financial condition, and competition from other developers, owners, and operators of real estate); - risks associated with the availability and terms of financing and the use of debt to fund acquisitions and developments including the risk associated with interest rates impacting the cost and/or availability of financing; - risks associated with forward interest rate contracts and the effectiveness of such arrangements; - failure to manage effectively our growth and expansion into new markets and submarkets or to integrate acquisitions successfully; - risks and uncertainties affecting property development and construction (including, without limitation, construction delays, cost overruns, inability to obtain necessary permits, and public opposition to such activities); - risks associated with downturns in the national and local economies, increases in interest rates, and volatility in the securities markets; - risks associated with actual or threatened terrorist attacks; - risks associated with the impact on our insurance program if the Terrorism Risk Insurance Act, or TRIA, which expires on December 31, 2007, is not extended or is extended on different terms; - costs of compliance with the Americans with Disabilities Act and other similar laws; - potential liability for uninsured losses and environmental contamination; - risks associated with our potential failure to qualify as a real estate investment trust under the Internal Revenue Code of 1986, as amended, and possible adverse changes in tax and environmental laws; - risks associated with possible state and local tax audits;

-- risks associated with our dependence on key personnel whose continued service is not guaranteed; and - the other risk factors identified our Annual Report on Form 10-K for the year ended December 31, 2005, as well as in our other reports filed from time to time with the SEC and any prospectus supplement.
+- general risks affecting the real estate industry (including, without limitation, the inability to enter into or renew leases, dependence on tenants' financial condition, and competition from other developers, owners, and operators of real estate); - risks associated with the availability and terms of financing and the use of debt to fund acquisitions and developments including the risk associated with interest rates impacting the cost and/or availability of financing; - risks associated with forward interest rate contracts and the effectiveness of such arrangements; - failure to manage effectively our growth and expansion into new markets or to integrate acquisitions successfully; - risks and uncertainties affecting property development and construction (including, without limitation, construction delays, cost overruns, inability to obtain necessary permits, and public opposition to such activities); - risks associated with actual or threatened terrorist attacks; - risks associated with the impact on our insurance program if TRIA, which expires on December 31, 2007, is not extended or is extended on different terms: - · risks associated with downturns in the national and local economies, increases in interest rates, and volatility in the securities markets; - costs of compliance with the Americans with Disabilities Act and other similar laws; - potential liability for uninsured losses and environmental contamination; - risks associated with our potential failure to qualify as a real estate investment trust under the Internal Revenue Code of 1986, as amended, and possible adverse changes in tax and environmental laws; - · risks associated with possible state and local tax audits; - · risks associated with our dependence on key personnel whose continued service is not guaranteed; and - the other risk factors identified our Annual Report on Form 10-K for the year ended December 31, 2005, as well as in our other reports filed from time to time with the SEC and any prospectus supplement.

 The risks included here are not exhaustive and you should be aware that there may be other factors which could adversely affect our business and financial performance.
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risk factors emerge from time to time and it is not possible for management to predict all such risk factors, nor can we assess the impact of all such risk factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.
 Given these risks and uncertainties, investors should not place undue reliance on forward-looking statements as a prediction of actual results.
 Investors should also refer to our annual reports on Form 10-K and our quarterly reports on Form 10-Q for future periods and current reports on Form 8-K as we file them with the SEC, and to other materials we may furnish to the public from time to time through Forms 8-K or otherwise.
-We expressly disclaim any responsibility to update any forward-looking statements or reflect changes in underlying assumptions or factors, new information, future events, or otherwise, and you should not rely upon these forward-looking statements after the date of this report.